infernojs/inferno/README.md

 ### `createRenderer` (package: `inferno`)

 `createRenderer` allows for functional composition when rendering content to the DOM.
-An example of this is shown below:
+Example:

 ```javascript
 import Inferno from 'inferno';